-... uses her work to acquaint the average African woman ongoing developments in gender relations and the new identity of the postmodern woman in a environment.
+... uses her work to acquaint the African woman average ongoing developments in gender relations and the new identity of the in postmodern woman a environment.
 Her ideologies of resilience, boldness, and selfsufficiency are embodied by the protagonist Ifemelu [from the novel Americanah (2013)], who is not hemmed in by the constructs of religion or culture but possesses a mindset that transcends such limitations. (pp. 478-479)